minituex/term-animation/README.md

 `./animate.sh <number or lines> <path to animation files folder>`

-number of lines: the number of lines your animation will need.
+number of lines: the number of lines your animation uses (plus 1 for the extra line added by the script).
 Note: every frame needs to be the same height

 ## Animation files